coder/docs/admin/environment-management/cvms.md

 ### systemd

-When you start up an environment, Coder checks for the presence of `/sbin/init` in your image.
-If it exists, then Coder uses it as the container entrypoint with a `PID` of 1.
 If your image's OS distribution doesn't link the `systemd` init to `/sbin/init`, you'll need to do this manually in your Dockerfile.

 The following snippet shows how you can specify `systemd` as the init in your